 The innovation doesn’t stop there.
 All of our major products support the Swagger/Open API specification.
-For those unfamiliar with it, Swagger is a way of describing an API in a computer friendly way.
-Its fast becoming an absolute “must have’ for API providers as it makes it much easier for downstream clients to understand and interact with an API.
-In fact, its so good that a cool tool, the Swagger Editor, allows you to automatically generate an API client program for any common programming language without having to write a single line of code!
+For those unfamiliar with it, Swagger is a way of describing an API in a computer-friendly way.
+It is fast becoming an absolute “must-have’ for API providers as it makes it much easier for downstream clients to understand and interact with an API.
+In fact, it’s so good that a cool tool, the Swagger Editor, allows you to automatically generate an API client program for any common programming language without having to write a single line of code!

 Now we can truly say that we have TERMIte and DOCStore clients for any programming language.
-Add to this our python toolkit, integration with graph systems such as Neo4J, RDF and triple stores and many, many more 3rd party tools and partners, we believe we have technical options to meet any use-case.
+Add to this our Python toolkit, integration with graph systems such as Neo4J, RDF, triple stores, and many, many more 3rd party tools and partners, we believe we have technical options to meet any use-case.

 Get in touch with us to find out how we can transform your data